smokeyfeet/smokeyfeet-site/content/artists/concept_teachers.md

 the fundamentals of good movement (dancing) and explaining it in an graspable and applicable way.

 David is an addicted social dancer.
-You’ll rarely see him not dancing while there is groovy swing music playing.
-He’s also a geek, that cannot avoid himself of deconstructing the nuclear bio-mechanics and rhythmic structure of the dance and music.
+You'll rarely see him not dancing while there is groovy swing music playing.
+He's also a geek, that cannot avoid himself of de-constructing the nuclear bio-mechanics and rhythmic structure of the dance and music.
 And he loves to share this knowledge/vision almost as much as he loves hugs.

-Cátia is a person’s person.
-She’s always caring for everybody, and it shows when it comes to teaching where she uses an intuitive and organic approach to bring out to the best in each student.
-You’ll rarely see her not smiling.
+Cátia is a person's person.
+She's always caring for everybody, and it shows when it comes to teaching where she uses an intuitive and organic approach to bring out to the best in each student.
+You'll rarely see her not smiling.

 ## Marcus & Marianne